Get a fast Kentucky LLC formation online with worry-free services and support to start your business.

 To start your LLC in Kentucky, you’ll register your new company with the Secretary of State.
 This allows your business’s information to become public to Kentucky, allowing the government to reach out regarding new regulations or important business communications.

 Before you can file this paperwork and register your LLC, you’ll need to do some legwork.
 You’ll start by deciding on your LLC’s official name.
 You’ll also want to choose a registered agent to receive legal notices, create an operating agreement to dictate your company’s operating structure, and set up your business with the IRS.

 We’ll take you through each of these requirements and show you how to start an LLC in Kentucky.

-You may already have a name in mind.
-We recommend making a list of three to five names (or more) that you might like to use for your business.
-Even if you’re sold on one name, you’ll need to research to find out if another company in Kentucky has already secured this name.
+You may already have a name in mind for your business.
+We recommend making a list of three to five names that you might like to use.
+Even if you’ve thought of a name you like, you need to research to find out if another company in Kentucky already uses that name.

 Your LLC name must be unique in Kentucky, so you’ll need to check existing business names by conducting a business name search to ensure there are no conflicts.
 To do this, consult our Kentucky Business Entity Search page.
-Once you’ve found a name that’s available, move on to the next step.
+Once you find a name that’s available, move on to the next step.

 In Kentucky, you must add an LLC designator to the end of your official company name.
 This means that you’ll need to add a designator like “LLC” or “Limited Liability Company” to the end of your business name.
 You can find a full list of all acceptable designators below.